Skip to main content

 SP-1 Document a business need for the digital worker.
 N/A

-SP-4 Sponsor assigns the custodian of the digital worker.
+SP-4 Have the sponsor assign a custodian for the digital worker.
 N/A

 2.2 Validate Worker Access

-Validation actions record the activities to ensure the digital worker continues to behave as expected throughout its lifecycle.
-The agency’s ICAM governance structure is responsible for ensuring the validation process actions are completed and tracked, but the individual agencies must define a process that fits the agency’s mission needs and requirements.
-Validation is based on the following factors as a starting point.
-Agencies may include other mission specific review factors as needed.
+Validation actions record the activities to ensure the digital worker continues to behave as expected throughout the lifecycle.
+The agency’s ICAM governance structure should ensure completion and tracking of validation process actions, but individual agencies must define a process that fits their mission needs and requirements.
+The following factors provide a starting point for validation.
+Agencies may include other mission-specific review factors as needed.

-2. Separation of duties (VD-2) is a principle that prevents any single person or entity from completing all the functions in a critical or sensitive process.
-It is designed to “prevent fraud, theft, and errors.”
-The sponsor should review that the digital worker role does not create a separation of duty conflict.
-If there is a conflict, document the exception.
+2. Separation of duties (VD-2) is a principle that prevents any single person or entity from completing all the functions in a critical or sensitive process in order to prevent fraud, theft, and errors.
+The sponsor should review the digital worker role to ensure it does not create a separation-of-duty conflict.
+If there is a conflict, the sponsor should document the exception.

 3. Code review (VD-3).
 Digital worker code may include worker logic and decision-making processes.
 Include design or other system documentation as part of code review for reasoning and decision-making intent.